Preventing Accidental Injuries at Work and School

 Slips, Falls, and “Walking Into” injuries

 When we think of preventing accidental injuries the first thing that comes to mind is the typical slip and fall.
-Not paying attention where we are walking, as well as misplaced office furniture or equipment can cause a person to slip, fall, or walk into a static object resulting in head, knee, foot, back or neck injuries, depending on the speed and height at which the fall occurs the wounds could be severe.
+Falls are one of the top ER issues for older patients, they can happen to anyone at any age.
+Not paying attention where we are walking, as well as misplaced office furniture or equipment can cause a person to slip, fall, or walk into a static object resulting in head, knee, foot, back, or neck injuries, depending on the speed and height at which the fall occurs the wounds could be severe.

 How to Prevent Slips, Falls and Walking into Injuries